Law experts call for balance in government’s employment rights bill

 “The ability to quickly and cost effectively dismiss employees early on effectively gives employers a cooling off period by which to assess the value of their new workers.
 This is essential to supporting employers who may want to take hire risks to reach for growth.
 In turn, this should lead to more employment opportunities and a healthy economy,” Giles commented.

 “We would propose a three to six month probationary period to protect investor and employer confidence whilst affording employees improved work security.
-The current system allows for a 2 year period which in our view discourages employment and leaves employees vulnerable to bad practice.”
+The current system allows for a two year period which in our view discourages employment and leaves employees vulnerable to bad practice.”

 The academics also raise concerns that retaining the current three month time limit for complaints to be made by employees to employment tribunals continues to hinder access to justice for individuals, especially those needing pro bono legal support from services like the University’s free legal advice clinic.